 October 2001–March 2014

 On 11 September 2001, Al-Qaeda terrorists attacked the United States.
 The Taliban government in Afghanistan sheltered the terrorist group.
-A multinational military mission, including Canada and led by the United States, invaded Afghanistan to overthrow the Taliban government and attack Al-Qaeda.
-Canada’s involvement included efforts to provide security to Afghanistan’s new government, and aid reconstruction in a country riven by a generation of war.
+A multinational military coalition, including Canada and led by the United States, invaded Afghanistan to overthrow the Taliban government and attack Al-Qaeda.
+Canada’s involvement included efforts to provide security to Afghanistan’s new government after the Taliban were ousted and aid reconstruction in a country torn apart by a generation of war.
 Later, Canadians contributed to the war against a growing Taliban insurgency.

-Canada returned to Kandahar province, in southern Afghanistan, in 2005.
+In 2008, the mission was expanded to include an air wing.
 Canadian soldiers fought alongside NATO and Afghan partners to secure key areas from the Taliban.
 Over six years, they were engaged in large-scale battles and daily firefights, braved roads seeded with improvised bombs, protected development projects, and tried to win the trust of the local population.

-Canadian soldiers pause in a grapefield during Operation Medusa, part of the September 2006 Battle of Panjwaii in Kandahar.
+Canadian soldiers pause in a grape field during Operation Medusa, part of the September 2006 Battle of Panjwaii in Kandahar.